Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Frege cardinals

 \begin{lemma} Every member of $\F$ is inhabited. \end{lemma}

-{\em Proof}.
-By induction we prove
+\begin{proof} By induction we prove

 The formula is stratified, giving $u$ index 0 and $m$ index 1.
-For the base case, $\zero = \{\empty\}$ by definition, so $\zero$ is inhabited.
-For the induction step, we always suppose $m^+$ is inhabited, so there is nothing more to prove.
-That completes the proof of the lemma.
+For the base case, $\zero = \{\emptyset\}$ by definition, so $\zero$ is inhabited.
+For the induction step, we always suppose $m^+$ is inhabited, so there is nothing more to prove. \end{proof}

 To put the proof directly: the set of inhabited members of $\F$ contains $\zero$ and is closed under inhabited successor, so it contains $\F$.

 \begin{lemma} A set similar to a finite set is finite. \end{lemma}